arousseaumtl/freeradius-docker/README.md

 ## USAGE

-This FreeRADIUS server package has been pre-configured to provide authentication via EAP-TLS authentication via certificates.
+This FreeRADIUS server package has been pre-configured to provide EAP-TLS authentication via certificates.

 1. Place the following certificate file types in the raddb/certs folder: